M&S's new clothing boss rings womenswear changes

 Last month M&S reported a dip in first-quarter underlying sales in general merchandise, a setback after a return to growth for the first time in 15 quarters in the previous three months.

-Shares in M&S, up 31 percent over the last year, closed Tuesday at 547 pence, valuing the business at 9 billion pounds.
+Shares in M&S, up 31 percent over the last year, closed Tuesday at 547 pence, valuing the business at 9 billion pounds ($14 billion).